danielchungdev/danielchungdev/README.md

 Hi there 👋
 ================
-My name is Daniel Chung and I'm a **Full-Stack engineer** that specializes in Front-end Development and Web Development.
+I'm a **Full-Stack engineer** that specializes in Front-end Development and Web Development.
 I'm currently studying Web & Mobile Computing @ **Rochester Institute of Technology**.
 I have developed everything from automated scripts, to JavaScript (Express.js) and Python (Django) back-ends & APIs as well as several front-ends with React.js.
 I've deployed with several cloud services such as Heroku and Amazon Web Services.

 I'm currently an undergraduate research assistant @ RIT.